 Type rescan and enter.

-You can check the status of repair by restarting your computer.
+You can check the status of the repair by restarting your computer.
 Check the drive after a restart, if you get access to the drive, its repaired.
 If the computer refuses access to the particular drive, follow this troubleshooting to do it.

 Use System Recovery